glenrage/another-chance/README.md

 + I want to create, edit, retrieve and delete User accounts.
 + I want to view how many Users are in the database.
 + I want to view how many Animals are in the database.
++ I want a secure database with Authentication to prevent unauthorized users.

 #### As a Developer,
 + I want to gain a sense of purpose and make my heart feel all warm and fuzzy by using my skills to perform altruistic work.
++ I want to develop and ship software features utilizing AGILE methodology by shipping features in short sprints to align with my client's changing needs.
-+ I want to write clean, semantic, readable code with comments so that other users may contribute.
++ I want to write clean, semantic, readable code with comments so that other users may contribute, maintain, and add additional features.

-## Software Development Life Cycle

-- [x] Client requirement gathering & analysis
-- [x] Software design
-- [x] Coding & Implementation (In progress)
-- [ ] Testing
-- [ ] Deployment
-- [ ] Maintenance
+# Technical Information

 ### Access levels